Welcome to the UK and Éire Glaucoma Society website.

 UK and Éire Glaucoma Society (UKEGS) is a non-profit national scientific society, and part of Glaucoma UK, which aims to:

-The UKEGS annual conference is an opportunity to network, share the latest research and hear from inspiring speakers.
+The UKEGS annual conference is an opportunity to network, share the latest research and hear from inspiring speakers

 Glaucoma Risk Stratification Tool